u-root/mkuimage/README.md

 ## Multi-module uimages

-Rather than having mkuimage decide how to resolve dependencies across multi-module repositories, you may also create a go.mod with all commands you intend to use in them.
+Rather than having uimage decide how to resolve dependencies across multi-module repositories, you may also create a go.mod with all commands you intend to use in them.